-Firstly, they keep you from using disposable plastic produce bags.
+First and foremost, they keep you from using disposable plastic produce bags.

-Secondly, they double as a strainer, making it super easy for you to wash your food.
+Secondly, they double as a strainer, making it super easy for you to wash your food!

 This can be as simple as bringing a set of silverware from your home.
 Skip The Bag shared this easy-to-make travel cutlery kit.
 The best part: you probably already have all of the items in your home.

 My travel cutlery set is made from bamboo, so that I can take it with me when I fly.
-Metal cutlery is sometimes (but, oddly enough, not always) confiscated by the TSA.
+Metal cutlery is sometimes (but, oddly enough, not always!) confiscated by the TSA.